 - Captain Anthony Lefroy, 65th Regiment, born 19 October 1777, married 5 Nov 1798, Elizabeth Wilkin, daughter of William Wilkin of Appleby, Westmorland, by his wife Priscilla Preston, of Warcop Hall, Westmorland, and died on 7 September 1857.
 His son Thomas Edward Preston Lefroy, M.A., Q.C., was born on 30 August 1815, married 9 September 1846 to his cousin Jemima Lefroy (d.
 17 October 1855), eldest daughter of the Rev. Ben Lefroy and his wife Anna (née Austen).
 Thomas died on 25 July 1887.
 His son William Chambers Lefroy (1849-1915) JP, Hampshire, was a barrister-at law-at Lincoln’s Inn (1876) who became Chief Administrative Inspector of Secondary Schools.

 - Captain Ben Lefroy (christened Benjamin) J.P., Royal Artillery, was born on 5 May 1782 and educated in Athy, County Kildare, as was his brother Tom.
 In 1809 he was appointed to command a brigade of the Royal Artillery.
 He settled at Cardenton House, Athy, which remained in the family until 1946.
 He was married firstly on 31 October 1807 to Margaret (died 18 July 1815), daughter of Philip Savage of Kilgobbin, County Wexford, by his wife Mary, daughter of James Agar of Ringwood, Co Kilkenny, and niece of George, first and last Baron Callan.
 They had one son Anthony George who settled in Canada and died 16 Nov 1885, leaving issue.
 Ben was married secondly at Monkstown Church in December 1816 to Catherine Tessier, second daughter of Henry Lanauze of Aubawn, County Cavan, with whom he had other children.
 He then married Isabella Telford.
 By his second marriage, Ben was father to George Lefroy (1826-1896) who farmed at Welland, Ontario.
 George was in turn father to Benjamin St George Lefroy (1865-1946), a barrister, of Derrycashel, Clondra, County Longford, who married his cousin Katherine Grace Lefroy (1884-1971), a daughter of Lieut Col Augustin Hugh Lefroy and great-granddaughter of Chief Justice Tom Lefroy.
-Benjamin St George and Katherine Grace lived at Baldonnell House, Clondalkin (near Corkagh) before moving to Gortmore, Dundrum from 1932 to 1943 and then to Cedarmount in 1944. were parents of Phoebe Kathleen Lefroy (born 13 Jul 1914 at Ivanhoe, Lansdowne Road), from whom Jeffry inherited Carriglass.
+Benjamin St George and Katherine Grace lived at Baldonnell House, Clondalkin (near Corkagh) before moving to Gortmore, Dundrum from 1932 to 1943 and then to Cedarmount in 1944. were parents of Phoebe Kathleen Lefroy (born 13 Jul 1914 at Ivanhoe, Lansdowne Road), a fine poet, from whom Jeffry inherited Carriglass.

 - Midshipman Christopher Lefroy, Royal Navy, born 26 June 1784, killed in action on board HMS San Fierenzo, 14 February 1805.